zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 : Extra flags passed when executing the `build` command of `Setup.hs`.

 `haddockFlags`
+: Extra flags passed to `Setup.hs haddock` when building the documentation.

 `doCheck`
 : Whether to execute the package's test suite if it has one.
 Defaults to `true` unless cross-compiling.